 Have lunch with someone who renews your spirit and gives you faith in humanity.
 Think about the kindest person you know and ask them to meet for lunch.
 Decide that there will be no negative talk the entire time.
 There will be no shop talk or complaints.
 Just talk about all the good in the world, laugh a little, and chat about hopes and dreams.
 You will leave feeling great!

 Cost under $30

-Taking some time for self-care is essential no matter what stage of life you are in and no matter what challenges you have ahead of you.
+Taking some time for self-care is essential no matter what stage of life you are in and what challenges you have ahead of you.
 Self-care will help you create a state of financial wellness for yourself and your thought about money.

 Financial wellness is the entire package.
 Self-care directly relates to that.
-If you are stress-free, you can create financial wellness for your self and your family.
+If you are stress-free, you can create financial wellness for yourself and your family.